 If you like this recipe, please leave a 5 star rating 🌟🌟🌟🌟🌟in the recipe card below.
 And if you REALLY like it, consider a review in the comments.
 Thanks very much!

 - 1/2 baguette, Note 1

 - 1 medium-large ripe avocado (or 2 small ones)

 - 12 cherry tomatoes, cut in 4 (or heirloom chopped)

-- balsamic glaze Note 1
+- balsamic reduction/glaze (store bought), Note 4

-- To make your own Balsamic Glaze/Reduction.
+- To make your own Balsamic glaze/reduction.
 I usually buy it, but it’s easy to make your own if you prefer.
 Bring to boil a half cup of balsamic vinegar and two tablespoons honey or brown sugar.
 Reduce heat to a simmer and simmer for about 15 minutes until it reduces by half to a syrup consistency (thick enough to coat the back of a spoon).